githubpartners/microsoft-learn/github/migrate-cicd-pipelines-to-github-with-github-actions-importer/includes/3-How-run-GitHub-Actions-Importer-commands.md

-In this unit we'll be introducing you to the four commands of GitHub Actions Importer.
+In this unit we'll be introducing you to the four commands of GitHub Actions Importer and reviewing what is not automatically migrated.

 In the following [Lab exercise](https://github.com/actions/importer-labs) you will be provided step by step guidelines on how to run all four commands for each of the supported CI platforms.

-But for now, let's introduce you to the commands of GitHub Importer.
+But for now, let's introduce you to the commands.

 The commands are: